Male vs Female Iguana

 Differentiating male from female iguanas involves observing distinctive physical characteristics such as body size, head shape, presence of femoral pores, and hemipenal bulges.
 Behavior can also provide clues, with males typically being more aggressive and territorial, particularly during mating season, while females are generally more docile.

-Knowledge of these differences is vital for anyone seeking to own or study iguanas, ensuring these intricate creatures thrive in their care.
+Knowing these differences matters for anyone hoping to keep or study iguanas, helping these remarkable creatures thrive in their care.
 We must remember that understanding and respecting these amazing reptiles is the first step to developing a successful and satisfying bond with them.